Next date: Wednesday, June 7

-As organizational leaders work to bring forward within their organizations teaching and learning practices that are inclusive, there is an opportunity for leaders and their teams to learn about the teaching and learning methodologies and philosophies of our Indigenous communities.
+As organizations work to bring forward inclusive teaching and learning practices, there is an opportunity for leaders and their teams to learn about the methodologies and philosophies of our Indigenous communities.

 The Blanket Exercise is a very important starting point for educators working within a corporate environment to build an understanding about the shared history we have as Indigenous and non-Indigenous peoples of Canada.